masterofcontroversy/FE8U-Defiled-Legacy/README.md

 Salvaged Cavalier(F) by Team SALVAGED (Female edit by )

-Salvaged Paladin by Team SALVAGED (Helmetless edit by )
+Salvaged Paladin by Team SALVAGED (Helmetless edit by Leo_link, Pikmin1211, The_Big_Dededester)

-Salvaged Paladin(F) by Team SALVAGED (Female edit by )
+Salvaged Paladin(F) by Team SALVAGED (Female edit by RJ_Exists, Levin64, Obsidian_Daddy)

-Helmetless Wyvern Rider by
+Helmetless Wyvern Rider by Flasuban, eCut

-Armored Wyvern Lord by
+Armored Wyvern Lord by Nuramon

-Pegasus Knight by Intelligent Systems (Sword edit by )
+Pegasus Knight by Intelligent Systems (Sword edit by MageKnight404)

-Falcoknight by Intelligent Systems (Improved edit by )
+Falcoknight by Intelligent Systems (Improved edit by Flasuban, Nuramon, Knabepicer)

-Deserter by
+Deserter by Alusq

 ### Portrait Credits:

 Kenneth by Bloopy (From Mugging Blitz round 4)

+Hendrick by LaurentLacriox